For more information about how to use spelling and grammar functions, see Check spelling and grammar in Office 2007.

 To change how PowerPoint corrects and formats text as you type, click AutoCorrect Options.

-To set or change AutoCorrect options, click the AutoCorrect tab, and then see Add or change automatic corrections.
+To set or change AutoCorrect options, click the AutoCorrect tab.

 When correcting spelling in Office programs